Once again, winter is fast approaching, and just as season follows season that means the arrival of cold and oftentimes treacherous weather.

 Hypothermia is sometimes a funny thing, and too many people fall victim to it in conditions that they would never dream it would be a real threat.

 Say you’re out on a cool but pleasant spring day, let us say around 50° Fahrenheit, enjoying a brisk hike up a local mountain, when suddenly you and your partner get popped with a surprise but passing shower.

-With soaking clothes and a light breeze you will be shedding body heat at an alarming rate in those conditions, and will be shivering mightily and no time.
+With soaking clothes and a light breeze your insulation will count for nothing and you’ll soon be shedding body heat at an alarming rate in those conditions, and shivering mightily in no time.
 Maybe hustling will keep you warm enough to stay alive, but maybe not.
 If you have to stop, however…

 You can imagine how much worse such circumstances would be in improper cold weather, with temperatures getting close to or even below zero.